LRZ-CXS-Teaching/Julia26-course/hands-on/S3/PDE_solver.md

 Furthermore, the solution time is anyway on the order of 2-3 minutes.
 It wasn't always so easy in the past!

+Here is how it might look (RNG individualizes possibly).

 <div align="center">
   <img src="shg.png" width="800" alt="Swift-Hohenberg">
 </div>